turgout/Clarusway-aws-devops-workshop/devops/projects/501-microservices-ci-cd-pipeline/README.md

 PATH="$PATH:/usr/local/bin"
 ansible-playbook -vvv --connection=local --inventory 127.0.0.1, --extra-vars "workspace=${WORKSPACE} master_public_ip=${GRAND_MASTER_PUBLIC_IP}" ./ansible/playbooks/pb_run_selenium_jobs.yaml
 ```
-- Create a Jenkins pipeline with name of `petclinic-nightly` with following script to run QA automation tests and configure a `cron job` to trigger the pipeline every night at midnight (`0 0 * * *`) on `dev` branch.
-Petclinic nightly build pipeline should be built on temporary QA automation environment.

 - Prepare a Jenkinsfile for `petclinic-nightly` builds and save it as `jenkinsfile-petclinic-nightly` under `jenkins` folder.

 ```groovy